yiisoft/yii2/docs/guide/apps-basic.md

 Configuring Composer
 --------------------

-After application template is installed it's a good idea to adjust defaul `composer.json` that can be found in the root
+After application template is installed it's a good idea to adjust default `composer.json` that can be found in the root
 directory:

 ```javascript